sammi-turner/NextJS-For-Beginners/posts/homepage.md

 ## The Homepage

 The code for out homepage is located at `pages/index.tsx` and its role is to display a grid of all blog posts.
-The page consists of several key components including post cards that display titles, excerpts, and metadata, a responsive grid layout, and sorting functionality by date.
+The page consists of several key components including post cards that display titles, excerpts, metadata, a responsive grid layout, and sorting functionality by date.

 ```tsx
 const Home = ({ posts }: HomeProps) => {